 And then I go and spoil it all by saying something stupid like ‘I love you’"

 Well, too soon to say “I love you” just yet, right?
 Don’t panic people… I didn’t… then again, I said something stupid because I couldn’t think straight…

-She kissed me goodbye, Holly did his own licking my face again, and they both started walking their way home…
+She kissed me goodbye, Holly did her own licking my face again, and they both started walking their way home…

 That, ladies and gentlemen, was how to catch a squirrel…